pang-lee/memory_gamefi_with_truffle/README.md

 It is a blockchain game which made by truffle framework
 And the whole asset is follow the course of https://www.youtube.com/watch?v=x-6ruqmNS3o&t=4696s
 It youtube have a lot of DAPP tutorial.
-If you want to build awesome DAPP remember to follow this channel https://www.youtube.com/c/DappUniversity
+If you want to build awesome DAPP, follow this channel https://www.youtube.com/c/DappUniversity

 Here is som e snapshot of this application